Urea Fertilizer price and market analysis

 Urea Fertilizer market analysis

 Nitrogen (urea) prices fell 11 percent in the first quarter after large gains in the second half of 2018 .The decline reflected weak Chinese seasonal demand, below-average use in North America due to early snow, and lower input costs (natural gas and coal).
 These factors more than offset strong import demand elsewhere, notably Brazil.
 On the production side, stringent environmental policies have led to plant closures and sharp reductions in urea exports from China, the world’s largest nitrogen fertilizer producer.
 However, this has been offset by capacity additions in India, Nigeria, and Russia.
-In addition, concerns that the re-imposition of sanctions on Iran by the United States would curtail Iranian supply did not materialize, due to waivers given to China, India, and Turkey (accounting for more than three quarters of Iranian urea exports).
+In addition, concerns that the re-imposition of sanctions on by the United States would curtail supply did not materialize, due to waivers given to China, India, and Turkey (accounting for more than three quarters of urea exports).
 Urea prices are projected to remain broadly unchanged in 2019.

 Fertilizer Price (2017-2019) / US dollars